mixpanel/docs/docs/Platform/Boards.md

 Finally, you can search for all boards, or recently viewed boards, at the top of the directory.

-# Creating a new Board
+## Step 2: Creating a new Board

-On the Boards page, click "+ New Board" at the top of the left side directory.
+Once you've decided that you want to create a board of your own, on the Boards page, click "+ New Board" at the top of the left side directory.
 The new untitled board will be created immediately, but you may wish to give it a name.
 To do so, click the current title, then type the desired name.
 At this point, your empty board will look like this:

 [https://help.mixpanel.com/hc/article_attachments/11442046149268](https://help.mixpanel.com/hc/article_attachments/11442046149268)

-# Adding Content to Boards
+## Step 3: Adding content to Boards

 There are 3 types of content that you can add to a board: